Divers recover more migrant bodies from Sicily wreck

 At the height of the migrant influx in 2011, when over 62,000 arrived in Italy, dozens of boats carrying hundreds and even thousands of people were arriving in Lampedusa every day.

-Although the numbers have declined, arrivals have continued, leading to a renewed debate in Europe over the wisdom of pouring money into extra sea patrols, radar systems and holding centres.
+Although the numbers have declined, arrivals have continued, leading to a renewed debate in Europe over the wisdom of pouring money into extra sea patrols, radar systems and holding centers.

-Under the Italian law introduced by the centre-right government of Silvio Berlusconi in 2009 and opposed by many on the left, illegal immigration carries a fine of up to 5,000 euros (4,245.49 pounds) and forced repatriation.
+Under the Italian law introduced by the center-right government of Silvio Berlusconi in 2009 and opposed by many on the left, illegal immigration carries a fine of up to 5,000 euros ($6,800) and forced repatriation.

-"We must reflect on the absurdity that the survivors of a shipwreck are put under criminal investigation," said Kyenge, a minister in the current centre-left government.
+"We must reflect on the absurdity that the survivors of a shipwreck are put under criminal investigation," said Kyenge, a minister in the current center-left government.

 (Additional reporting by Ingrid Melander in Paris; writing by Naomi O'Leary; editing by Tom Pfeiffer)